jemadux/dotfiles/README.md

 # dotfiles
 some dotfiles that i have them .

 #nvim
-i am using https://github.com/Strike-F8/nvim files with my preferences .
-It is forked version because I am using it on openSuSE thumbleweed
+i am using https://github.com/LukeSmithxyz/voidrice nvim with my preferences .

 #ohmyzsh
 I am using I have my alias as jemadux.plugin.zsh also I want put some plugins on my setup I made a script that will work .

 #Hakuneko config
 because I am reading manga of one piece I have set to download from specific site and through calibre/evince I am reading the manga .